-These factors are controlled by person-to person interaction Recognizing that all potential areas of incompatibility are controlled in some way by the actors in charge of land use decisions, policies, programs, and day-to-day operations, several human-centered factors have been identified for analysis in a JLUS.
+These factors are controlled by person-to person interaction.
+Recognizing that all potential areas of incompatibility are controlled in some way by the actors in charge of land use decisions, policies, programs, and day-to-day operations, several human-centered factors have been identified for analysis in a JLUS.

-This is one of the most important factors in the continues successful operation of the Installation.
+This is one of the most important factors in the continued successful operation of the Installation.
 Frequent and thorough communication and coordination between the Installation, local governments, state agencies, and local stakeholder groups can identify and address issues before they can threaten the continued operations of the Installation.
 In addition, communication and coordination are essential to addressing existing compatibility issues.

 The PNSY has long-established lines of communication with the Town of Kittery, as well as the Historical Commission and the Kittery Police Department.
+The PNSY Community Plans and Liaison officer provides an existing official avenue for Shipyard-Kittery communications.

-The possibility of establishing an inter-government service agreement regarding shared police management is currently under consideration.
-The Town Manager and Installation Commander have informal lines of communication open to address any immediate, shared issues; for example, incidents causing unusually high vehicle backups at PNSY gates that result in temporary, increased traffic conditions in Kittery.
+The possibility of establishing an inter-governmental service agreement regarding shared police management is currently under consideration.
+The Town Manager and Installation Commander maintain informal lines of communication open to address any immediate, shared issues; for example, incidents causing unusually high vehicle backups at PNSY gates that result in temporary, increased traffic conditions in Kittery.